MicrosoftDocs/architecture-center/docs/data-guide/technology-choices/cognitive-services.md

   - guide
 ---

-# Choosing a Microsoft cognitive services technology
+# Choosing a Microsoft Cognitive Services technology

-Microsoft cognitive services are cloud-based APIs that you can use in artificial intelligence (AI) applications and data flows.
+Microsoft Cognitive Services are cloud-based APIs that you can use in artificial intelligence (AI) applications and data flows.
 They provide you with pretrained models that are ready to use in your application, requiring no data and no model training on your part.
-The cognitive services are developed by Microsoft's AI and Research team and leverage the latest deep learning algorithms.
+The Cognitive Services are developed by Microsoft's AI and Research team and leverage the latest deep learning algorithms.
 They are consumed over HTTP REST interfaces.
 In addition, SDKs are available for many common application development frameworks.

-The cognitive services include:
+The Cognitive Services include:

 - Text analysis
 - Computer vision